jamilazd/jamilazd/README.md

 Hi!
 I'm Jamila 👋🏽
 ------------------------------------------------------------------------------------------------------------------------------------
+🤩 - I started learning to code in August 2020!

 🎉 - I'm currently a student on a Full-Stack Developer Bootcamp, created by Coding Black Females.